FOSSEE/sdes-stscripts/Latex/Latex6/latex_math_biblo_beamer_script.rst

 ..
 R5

 An environment like bmatrix for example, is used to render a matrix.
-The syntax for specifying a matrix is similar to that used in the tabular environment.
+The syntax for specifying a matrix is similar to that used for the tabular environment.
 The & symbol is used for demarcating columns and \\ is used to demarcate rows.

 There are 5 other matrix environments and each have different/no type of delimiters.
 A table showing the data is being shown on the screen.
 The matrix